nathanpower1/UCDBikes/README.md

 ## Files:
 ### Flask_project:
-This directory contains the Flask application code for the backend of the Dublin Bikes web application.
+This directory contains the Flask application code for the Dublin Bikes web application.
 ### map_design_23_02:
 This directory holds design files and assets related to the map interface design, last updated on February 23rd.
 ### pkl: